 Because of declining attendance and leadership, First Tuesday will be concluding further meetings and programs for First Parish seniors and friends.
 Anne Fortier will remain as chair, and the group will continue to host the December Holiday party and the June Ice-Cream Social.

 Flower Committee

-Members: Ellen Whitney (chair), Susan Ellsworth, Dinny McIntyre, Donna Peterson, Joy Madden, Petra Betts, Marty Wallace, Linda Reynolds, Faxon Green, Ginger Lang and Kathy Spang communal spirit of arranging, sharing ideas and fellowship and decorating the Sanctuary together.
+Members: Ellen Whitney (chair), Susan Ellsworth, Dinny McIntyre, Donna Peterson, Joy Madden, Petra Betts, Marty Wallace, Linda Reynolds, Faxon Green, Ginger Lang and Kathy Spang

 Our Mission: